Future leaders, leadership is changing right before our very eyes.

-It is really an issue of our ability not to accept change, but embrace change.
+It is really an issue of our ability not to accept change but embrace change.

-Certainly, things have changed and we know that does not guarantee that change is good.
+Certainly, things have changed, and we know that does not guarantee that change is good.
 If we believe that there is some good in everything, then our efforts should be centered on excavating the good from changing and using it as a catalytic moment to lead.

 Some would say that the good old days are gone.
-I see that the good old days are just going through a re-birth.
+I see that the good old days are just going through a rebirth.

 The social, political, and even employment appetite of our cultural landscape has changed, and to deny that would be mutiny on the deck of our own leaderSHIP.

-Future Leaders Attitudes
+Attitudes of Future Leaders

 Leadership is not a Destination…It’s a Responsibility!

 Part of my experiment has been experienced through lectures that I’ve given at a number of colleges and universities.
 As I have engaged with students and educators, I see the same dynamic at play.
-There is a lack of relationship, a desire to lead, but no bridge to get there.
+There is a lack of relationship and a desire to lead, but no bridge to get there.
 And there is a misdiagnosis of what leadership is.

 Many see leadership as a destination, and this is a bridge that leads to a frustrated leader and frustrated followers.

-What I’ve experienced is that some see the gift of speaking as leadership, when in fact it is only one of the many components of leadership.
+What I’ve experienced is that some see the gift of speaking as leadership when in fact, it is only one of the many components of leadership.